 Cloud hosting is something like the new kid in class whose youthful charm and razor sharp wit made him become the coolest kid in the schoolyard.

-Cloud hosting is popular primarily because of its scalability and reliability.
+It’s popular primarily because of its scalability and reliability.

 VPS or cloud hosting?

 Unfortunately there is no clear answer.
 It all depends on the individual business needs.

 Let’s see how each system compares among six key metrics.

 VPS has much to offer in terms of scalability.
 Once they have reached their storage and processing power limits, customers can simply upgrade.
 However this costs time.

 Cloud hosting is more scalable than VPS.
 If the service suddenly needs more resources, it can immediately use other machines on the network without spending time.
 This ability is especially great for websites that are prone to sudden spikes in traffic, including the dreaded Distributed Denial of Service (DDoS) attacks.